tytydraco/yessleep/out/The_debt_collection_agency_gave_me_two_options_to_clear_my_financial_problems_Option_1_severing_is_better_than_option_2.md

 I did, blinking rapidly.
 Outside, the sky was darker.

-"*This* he gestured to my skin marked for severing."
+"*This* he gestured to my skin marked for severing.
 "Is your first option."

 His lips pricked into a smile when my thoughts stirred, and I revelled in the hope of maybe not being sliced apart.